AdobeDocs/commerce-learn.en/help/site-management/create-grouped-product.md

 ---
 # Create a grouped product

 Learn how to create a grouped product using the REST API and the Adobe Commerce Admin.

-When using REST API for this process, first an empty grouped product is created, then populate the empty grouped product with simple products.
-So a key thing to remember is, the simple products must be created before being used.
-Typically this means all the simple products are created first, then a configurable product is created.
-Once the empty grouped product is created, associate the simple products.
+Use the REST API to create a group product in the Admin:
+1. Create an empty grouped product.
+1. Create simple products to use in the grouped product.
+1. Populate the empty grouped product with simple products.
+1. Create an empty grouped product and associate the simple products.

-When creating grouped products in the Adobe Commerce Admin, it is advisable to have the simple products created first.
-When you are ready to create the grouped product, the association of the simple products can be done at the same time.
-Unlike the REST api, where this is a two-step process, from the Commerce Admin the grouped product can be created and the simple products assigned at one time.
+When creating grouped products in the Adobe Commerce Admin, It is recommended tha sitmple products are created first.
+When you are ready to create the grouped product, associate the simple products by assigning them to the grouped product in one batch.

 One other unique item with grouped products is the simple products have a position to help with the frontend experience.
 This position provides the sort order for the simple products.
 In conjunction, the frontend uses these values when organizing the product detail page for this grouped product.